-- Turn off the power switch of the HUNTER 2.0 chassis. - Press the button lock on the battery replacement panel and open the battery panel. - Unplug the currently connected battery interface, respectively (XT60 power connector) (BMS connector) lock. - Take out the battery, pay attention to this process, the battery is forbidden to hit and collide. - Install the battery that will be used, and then plug the connector back. - Turn off the power to replace panel, press the lock.
+- Turn off the power switch of the HUNTER 2.0 chassis. - Press the button lock on the battery replacement panel and open the battery panel. - Unplug the currently connected battery interface, respectively (XT60 power connector) (BMS connector) lock

+- Note: For now, the battery needs about 4 hours to be fully recharged from 21V, and the voltage of fully-recharged battery is about 26.8V. - Take out the battery, pay attention to this process, the battery is forbidden to hit and collide. - Install the battery that will be used, and then plug the connector back. - Turn off the power to replace panel, press the lock.

-3.3 Development
+3.3 Battery replacement

-HUNTER 2.0 provides CAN interfaces for user customization.
-Users can use it to conduct command control over the chassis body.
+HUNTER 2.0 provides CAN and RS232 (not open to current version) interfaces for user customization.
+Users can select one of these interfaces to conduct command control over the chassis body.